Rapptz/discord.py/docs/faq.rst

 can use said emoji, you should be able to use :meth:`Client.get_emoji` to get an emoji via ID or use :func:`utils.find`/ :func:`utils.get` on :attr:`Client.emojis` or :attr:`Guild.emojis` collections.

-The name and ID of a custom emoji can be found with the client by prefixing :emoji: with a backslash.
+The name and ID of a custom emoji can be found with the client by prefixing ``:custom_emoji:`` with a backslash.
 For example, sending the message ``\:python3:`` with the client will result in ``<:python3:232720527448342530>``.

 Quick example: ::